Innovate with AI and Cloud Scale Databases in Every App

 The Role of Banking Analytics

 The banking industry is a prime example of how technology has revolutionized the customer experience.
 Gone are the days when customers had to stand in line on a Saturday morning just to deposit their paycheck.
 Customers can now use their mobile phone to check their account balances, deposit checks, pay bills, and transfer money — there’s no need for them to even leave the house.

 These self-service features are fantastic for customers, but they are one of the main reasons why traditional banks are struggling to compete with similar businesses and online-only financial institutions.
 Since customer activity now occurs mostly online, certain in-person services that brick-and-mortar banks have been known to provide are no longer relevant to customer needs.

-This is where adopting big data strategies and tools becomes so important to the banking industry.
+This is where adopting advanced analytics strategies and tools becomes so important to the banking industry.
 Using both personal and transactional information, banks can establish a 360-degree view of their customers in order to: